 - Above the Clouds

 Putting Packs Together

 Once you’ve chosen your first pack, you may be wondering what should go with it.
 Again, the choice depends on your goals and personal taste.
 You could pick the two themes you like the best or the two names that sound the funniest together.
 (Tree-Hugging Dragons, anyone?)

 But if you want to get the most out of your gameplay experience, it’s best to pick two themes that complement each other.
 Aim to combine packs that play at a similar speed (like Smashing + Goblins) or that are thematically similar (such as Wizards + Spellcasting).

-Combining two creature tribes might get a bit dicey, especially if they have completely different strategies (like Minotaurs and Vampires).
+Combining two creature tribes might get a bit dicey, especially if they have completely different strategies (like the aggressive Minotaurs and the slower, life-draining Vampires).
 If you start with a creature type, try pairing it with another pack that will provide good support.
 “Plus One” will make all your creatures stronger – which is what most tribal decks want, anyway – while “Reanimating” will bring your creatures back from the dead so you can maintain a critical mass of them.
 If you’re lucky, you may even get two of the same tribal creature pack and end up with a consistent 40-card deck.